AlexandrAnatoliev/project-euler/Problem1/README.md

 git commit -m "Fixed issue"
 ```

-- Push your changes to your forked repository
+- Push changes to your fork (your GitHub
-with the command:
+repository) with the command:

 ```bash
 git push origin fix-issue
 ```

 Check out [README.md](../README.md) for more
-detail instructions how to make a pull request.
+detailed instructions how to make a pull request.

 Feel free to ask any questions here if you have
 some problems!